What is BMW Neue Klasse?

 Driving tech

 It really feels like BMW has developed and honed its tech to a new level.
 The panoramic iDrive display (full width below the windscreen) is clear and really good to use.
-Only disappointment is personalising what was displayed does not include all the options that the standard modes offer.
+Only disappointment is personalising what is displayed does not include all the options that the many pre-set modes offer.
 Particularly impressive were the little touches like when the map isn’t on the display, it reappears when you approach a junction.
 The display of junction layouts and what lanes to pick is clear and top notch.

 Coming from a Tesla, the BMW driving assistance also impressed.
 In the UK the hands free motorway system hasn’t been approved yet but should be added via a software update probably in the summer.
 In the meantime you just have to hold the wheel and you can accelerate or brake or even change lanes without the driver assistance disengaging.
 It felt much more polished than Tesla equivalent in UK (where you have to jiggle the wheel every few mins and the system disengages after anything except acceleration).
-Also impressive for comfort and your licence was the speed sign recognition which highlights increasing or reducing limits.
+Also impressive for comfort and your licence is the speed sign recognition which highlights increasing or reducing limits.
 In cruise mode it also slows the car to the new limit as you reach the sign.
 By contrast Tesla only starts to slow after you pass the sign which in some parts of the UK will earn you a ticket from a front facing speed camera.

 Overall it makes Tesla’s UK software feel like beta software that you often feel you are fighting with it.
 By comparison the iX3 feels more like its working to “assist you” and work with you and that immediately makes for a calmer less stressful drive.